efermenal/personal-blog/content/books/the-willows/index.md

 > poignancy is produced without a single strained passage or a single false note.\
 > — *H. P. Lovecraft*[^1]

-Apart of a handful of critics, Algernon Blackwood does not sit on the place I believe he deserves among contemporary horror writers—let alone between the public, to whom he seems to remain largely unknown.
+Apart of the opinon of a handful of critics, Algernon Blackwood does not sit on the place I believe he deserves among contemporary horror writers—let alone between the public, to whom he seems to remain largely unknown.
 It has been quite some time since Blackwood was first introduced to me by Lovecraft in *Supernatural Horror in Literature*.
 In that work, Lovecraft honors him as one of the "Modern Masters", along with Machen, Lord Dunsany and M. R. James.
 Since then, Blackwood has occupied a special place in my mind, resurfacing from time to time—sometimes as a youthful evocation tied to a cherished twilight sunset; other times, as a whisper that evokes fascination with horror and fright.

 Perhaps, one of the greatest virtues of Blackwood is his ability to craft a suggestive and oppressive atmosphere from seemingly mundane situations—This does not mean that I overlooked